syedmiftah/airspace-hugo/exampleSite/content/english/_index.md

 portfolio:
   enable: true
   bg_image: "images/old-ship.jpg"
-  title: "How we do it?"
+  title: "HOW WE DO IT?"
   content: " With our own constellation of satellites capable of receiving AIS and ADS-B signals from space and downlinking that data within seconds at our ground-based servers, we are a global leader in speed and consistency.